huangli712/iQIST/docs/src/ch03/monitor.md

-# Monitor the codes
+# Monitor The Codes

-The quantum impurity solvers in the iQIST software package will generate a lot of terminal output and data files (such as *solver.hist.dat*, *solver.status.dat*, *solver.nmat.dat*, etc.) at run time.
+The quantum impurity solvers in the iQIST software package will generate a lot of terminal output and data files (such as *solver.hist.dat*, *solver.status.dat*, etc.) at run time.
 Through them you can judge the status of the quantum impurity solvers.

 See

-* [Standard output files](../ch04/output.md) // Output stuffs for CT-HYB quantum impurity solvers.
+* [Standard Output Files](../ch04/output.md) // Output stuffs for CT-HYB quantum impurity solvers.

 for more details.